estrategias-adaptativas/transitional-typology/article.md

 emphasis on vernacular and decentralised knowledge being leveraged by centralised planning determinations, as well as to the programmes of working class housing from the mid nineteenth century onwards.
-This general aim is be achieved by establishing a typological series of traditional urban fabrics, evidencing the persistence and slow transformation of urban forms and building patterns.
+This general aim is achieved by establishing a typological series of traditional urban fabrics, evidencing the persistence and slow transformation of urban forms and building patterns.

+# Methods and sources #

 The documentation for this research has drawn on mainly graphical evidence of urban areas in Portugal and Brazil.
 These graphical sources